Nuitka/Nuitka/Developer_Manual.rst

 And there is the "compile itself" or "reflected" test.
-This test makes Nuitka compile itself and compare the resulting C++, which helps to find indeterminism.
+This test makes Nuitka compile itself and compare the resulting C++, which helps to find in-determinism.
 The test compiles every module of Nuitka into an extension module and all of Nuitka into a single binary.

 That test case also gives good coverage of the ``import`` mechanisms, because Nuitka uses a lot of packages.